lisa-lumos/AWS/2-aws-solution-architect-associate/01-resilient-architectures.md

 Q3: Your web service has a performance SLA to respond to 90% of requests in <5 seconds.
 Under normal and heavy operations, disbributing requests over four instances meets performance requirements.
 What architecture ensures cost efficient high availability of your service if an Availability Zone becomes unreachable?
 - Answer: Deploy the service on four servers with auto scaling across two availability zones.
-- Note: if one zone becomes unavaila ble, because it is an auto scaling group, it will quickly add two more servers, which will then meet the requirements on performance.
+- Note: if one zone becomes unavailable, because it is an auto scaling group, it will quickly add two more servers, which will then meet the requirements on performance.

 Q4: You wish to deploy a microservices-based application without the operational overhead of managing infrastructure.
 This solution needs to accommodate rapid changes in the volume of requests.
 What do you do?
 - Answer: Run the microservices in AWS Lambda behind an API Gateway
-- Note: ... (needs further research)
+- Note: Do not want to manage infrastructure, so not EC2.
+Containers also relies on EC2.
+While Lambda is a fully managed, serverless service.
+What beanstalk does is that it spins up a cloud formation template which automatically spins up EC2 instances - so there's still server involved, and has maintenance overhead compared with Lambda or API Gateway.

 Q5: Using Amazon Elastic Container Service (ECS) to run a containerized we application, you wish to minimize costs by running multiple copies of a task on each container instance.
 What do you do?
 - Answer: Configure an Application Load Balancer to distribute the requests using path-based routing.